 What Is The Black Plague?

 The Black Plague, or also known as the Black Death or Bubonic Plague, was a Eurasian pandemic during the 14th century.
-It was caused by the bacterium Yersinia Pestis, which can manifest as a few types of plague.
+It was caused by the bacterium Yersinia Pestis, which manifested in three types of plague.
+The most common force is known as the bubonic plague.
+In rarer cases, it could result in a pneumonic plague in the lungs or septicaemic plague in the blood.

 When Did The Black Plague Start?

-The first case of the Black Plague was in the Gobi Desert in Mongolia in the 1320s.
-It quickly traveled to China, then spread West, making landfall in Sicily in 1347.
+The first case of the Black Plague likely came from the Gobi Desert in Mongolia in the 1320s.
+There is some possibility that it originated in Central Asia.
+Either way, it quickly traveled along the Silk Road West and into China.
+From there, it quickly spread West landing in Sicily in 1347

 How Many People Died From The Black Plague?

 In Europe, between 30% and 60% of the population perished.
 Overall, as many as 100 million people died throughout Eurasia.
+In China alone, scholars believe there may have been 15 million deaths before the plague had touched Europe.
 Because there were no established trade routes, North and South America were completely unaffected.

 Symptoms of The Black Plague?

-There are 5 main symptoms of the black plague: fever and chills, seizures, achy muscles, weakness, and headaches.
+There are five main symptoms of the Black Plague: fever of between 100 and 106 degrees, painful and achy joints, headaches, overall weakness, and chills.
 Lymph nodes can swell into what are known as “buboes.”
 These can turn black and rupture, releasing pus.
-The term Bubonic actually comes from these swollen lymph nodes.
+The term Bubonic comes from these swollen lymph nodes.
+If untreated, four out of five people would be dead within eight days.

 How Does The Black Plague Spread?

-The most common explanation for how the Black Plague spread, is through fleas carried by rats.
-Spreading of the disease relied on two types of rats: hosts who are immune and a second group that isn’t.
-The hosts are immune ensures that it remains endemic and can spread, while the second group die and spread the fleas to human hosts.
+Scientists most commonly believe that the Black Plague was spread through fleas carried by rats.
+Spreading of the disease relied on two types of rats: immune hosts and a second group that isn’t.
+The hosts that are immune ensures that it remains endemic and can spread, while the second group die and spread the fleas to human hosts.
 Humans were especially easy to infect due to unhygienic conditions across Eurasia during the Middle Ages.

 What Was The Survival Rate?

 With no treatment, the survival rate was extremely low.
-At a minimum, 2/3rds of everyone who contracted the Black Death died.
-Those who did survive tended to already be healthy.
+At a minimum, four of five people who contracted the Black Death died.
+Those who did survive tended to be already healthy.
+90-95% of those with pneumonic plague died, and septicaemic plague had a 100% fatality rate.

 Are There Modern Cases Of The Bubonic Plague?

-There are cases of the Bubonic Plague almost every year, though they are extremely rare.
-In May 2019 there were two cases in Mongolia.
-The good news is that it is extremely treatable due to modern antibiotics.
+The CDC thinks that the Bubonic Plague arrived in the US in the early 20th century on steamships.
+Today, there are cases of the Bubonic Plague almost every year, though they are scarce.
+In May 2019, there were two cases in Mongolia.
+The good news is that it is incredibly treatable due to modern antibiotics.

 What Was The Long Term Impact Of The Black Plague?

-Society was completely upended by the Plague.
+The plague completely upended society.
 The majority of deaths occurred among the peasantry.
-Those that remained enjoyed some surprising benefits.
+Those who survived enjoyed some surprising benefits.
 Social mobility rose as there was less competition, wages grew as labor was in demand, and those that remained enjoyed long lives, as their hardiness was one of the main reasons they survived the plague.